-(1) Any order for a single item in excess of Not Applicable;
+(1) Any order for a single item in excess of Not Applicable;;

-(2) Any order for a combination of items in excess of Not Applicable; or
+(2) Any order for a combination of items in excess of Not Applicable; or to order a part of any one requirement from the Contractor if that requirement exceeds the maximum-order limitations in paragraph (b) above.

-(3) A series of orders from the same ordering office within 365 days that together call for quantities exceeding the limitation in subparagraph (b)(1) or (2) of this section.
+(3) A series of orders from the same ordering office within 365 days that together call for quantities exceeding the limitation in paragraph (b)(1) or (2) of this section.

-(c) If this is a requirements contract (i.e., includes the Requirements clause at subsection 52.216-21 of the Federal Acquisition Regulation (FAR)), the Government is not required to order a part of any one requirement from the Contractor if that requirement exceeds the maximum-order limitations in paragraph (b) of this section.
+(c) If this is a requirements contract (i.e., includes the Requirements clause at subsection 52.216-21 of the Federal Acquisition Regulation (FAR)), the Government is not required

-(d) Notwithstanding paragraphs (b) and (c) of this section, the Contractor shall honor any order exceeding the maximum order limitations in paragraph (b), unless that order (or orders) is returned to the ordering office within five days after issuance, with written notice stating the Contractor's intent not to ship the item (or items) called for and the reasons.
+(d) Notwithstanding paragraphs (b) and (c) above, the Contractor shall honor any order exceeding the maximum order limitations in paragraph (b), unless that order (or orders) is returned to the ordering office within [] days after issuance, with written notice stating the Contractor's intent not to ship the item (or items) called for and the reasons.
 Upon receiving this notice, the Government may acquire the supplies or services from another source.

 I.2.4.5 FAR 52.216-22 Indefinite Quantity.
-(APR 2023) (DEVIATION)
+(Apr 2023) (DEVIATION)

-(a) This is an indefinite-quantity contract for the supplies or services specified, and effective for the period stated, in the Schedule.
+(a) This is an indefinite-quantity contract for the supplies or services specified, and effective for the period stated in the Schedule.